filipkosecek/gdb-livepatch/README.md

 already used in the target process, the patching will likely not work correctly and might crash the process.
 Symbol names can be shared across the patch objects as the search scope is limited to the patch object.
-For this reason, it is recommended that replacement functions are named after the functions they are going to replace with slight modifications, e.g. adding `new_` prefix to the name of the original function.
+For this reason, it is recommended to name replacement functions after the functions they are going to replace with slight modifications, e.g. adding `new_` prefix to the name of the original function.